Forex brokers provide two different prices for each currency pair: the bid and ask prices:

 Information, charts or examples contained in this blog post are for illustration and educational purposes only.
 It should not be considered as an advice or endorsement to purchase or sell any security or financial instrument.
 We do not and cannot give any kind of financial advice.
 No employee or persons associated with us are registered or authorized to give financial advice.
 We do not trade on anyone's behalf, and we do not recommend any broker.
 On certain occasions, we have a material link to the product or service mentioned in the article.
 This may be in the form of compensation or remuneration.

-Forex Combo System WallStreet Forex Robot 3.0 Domination Omega Trend Broker Arbitrage FX-Builder Forex Diamond Volatility Factor Pro GPS Forex Robot Tick Data Suite Vortex Trader PRO Forex Trend Detector Swing Trader PRO RayBOT Forex Gold Investor FXCharger Best Free Scalper Pro Gold Scalper PRO News Scope EA PRO Smart Scalper PRO FX Scalper Evening Scalper PRO Waka Waka Golden Pickaxe Perceptrader AI Happy Bitcoin Traders Academy Club Quant Analyzer AlgoWizard Quant Data Manager FXAutomater InstaForex RoboForex IronFX Tickmill FXVM Alpari FX Choice TradingFX VPS Commercial Network Services QHoster GrandCapital IC Markets FBS FX Secret Club StrategyQuant X Happy Forex LeapFX Trading Academy ForexTime Magnetic Exchange BlackBull Markets ForexSignals.com Libertex AMarkets HFM Broker FxPro Binance ACY Securities IV Markets MTeletool Forex Store Valery Trading Telegram Signal Copier EGPForex
+Forex Combo System WallStreet Forex Robot 3.0 Domination Omega Trend Broker Arbitrage FX-Builder Forex Diamond Volatility Factor Pro GPS Forex Robot Tick Data Suite Vortex Trader PRO Forex Trend Detector Swing Trader PRO RayBOT Forex Gold Investor FXCharger Best Free Scalper Pro Gold Scalper PRO News Scope EA PRO Smart Scalper PRO FX Scalper Evening Scalper PRO Waka Waka Golden Pickaxe Perceptrader AI Happy Bitcoin Algocrat AI Traders Academy Club Quant Analyzer AlgoWizard Quant Data Manager FXAutomater InstaForex RoboForex IronFX Tickmill FXVM Alpari FX Choice TradingFX VPS Commercial Network Services QHoster GrandCapital IC Markets FBS FX Secret Club StrategyQuant X Happy Forex LeapFX Trading Academy ForexTime Magnetic Exchange BlackBull Markets ForexSignals.com Libertex AMarkets HFM Broker FxPro Binance ACY Securities IV Markets MTeletool Forex Store Valery Trading Telegram Signal Copier EGPForex

 Forex trading can involve the risk of loss beyond your initial deposit.
 It is not suitable for all investors and you should make sure you understand the risks involved, seeking independent advice if necessary.